AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/MappingTypeExtensions/New_AttributeNameMapping.md

 MappingTypeExtensions.New_AttributeNameMapping Method
 =====================================================
-AutomationML 2.1 APIAdding a new AttributeNameMapping to the defined Mapping object.
+Adding a new AttributeNameMapping to the defined Mapping object.
 An AttributeNameMapping allows the definition of the mapping between attribute names of corresponding RoleClasses and SystemUnitClasses.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)